aary4n-148/tastes-like-home/TURNSTILE-SETUP.md

 ### **CRITICAL: Configure Cloudflare Domains**

-**This is the ONLY remaining step to make Turnstile work properly.**
+**This is the ONLY remaining step to make Turnstile work properly.**¬

 #### **Step 1: Cloudflare Dashboard Access**
 1. **Go to:** https://dash.cloudflare.com